KoolP/Coffee-Break/README.md

 Welcome to cooperate on building the site that is built on basic web technologies: Html, Css, Javascript and uses Jquery Here is a couple of links on how to get started on cooperating.
 We used Atom as the editor and here are some info on integrating Atom to Github and the work flow when pulling latest verisons and pushing new code.
 You are welcome to fork the project.

-<h5>Github basics via terminal, in swedish</h5>
+<h5>Github basics via terminal</h5>
-Git demo by Erik Svedäng
+Git demo video in swedish by Erik Svedäng https://www.youtube.com/watch?v=YxeJ31q5zZQ&index=4&list=PL6XTrHGneb1NH0O-dapFSu7GXpXsMMWTj
-https://www.youtube.com/watch?v=YxeJ31q5zZQ&index=4&list=PL6XTrHGneb1NH0O-dapFSu7GXpXsMMWTj

 Create a fork